Cover Image for Painting Contractor Liability Insurance: What Is It?

 Often, painters need business insurance because their clients (general contractors or property owners) require it.
 Painters must issue their clients a certificate of insurance each year.

-Your customer wants to know that your insurance will cover any damages that arise from your painting operations.
+Your customer wants to know that insurance will cover any damages that may arise from your painting operations.

 2. A Lawsuit Could Bankrupt Or Harm Your Business